ryanczm/Analytic-Musings/_posts/2024-01-07-transatlantic-WTI-arbitrage.md

 <img src="{{ site.imageurl }}/TransatlanticWTIArbitrage/res2.png" style="width:80%;"/>
 <figcaption>Bonny panel.</figcaption>
 </center>
 To further investigate, we could find data showing the proportions of different grades of crude delivered against WTI at Cushing over time.
 We could also lag the futures-imported crude spread and plot a scatterplot against the freight rate, for different lags.
 This would reveal any trend.

-On a related note, it is puzzling why the authors conducted Granger causality tests between WTI futures, Brent/Bonny and freight, but did not test the actual futures-physical spread against freight.
+On a final note, it is puzzling why the authors conducted Granger causality tests between WTI futures, Brent/Bonny and freight, but did not test the actual spread in question against freight.

-his would  Having said that, while futures & spot crude data is easily available, the correct freight data is not.
+Having said that, while futures & spot crude data is easily available, the correct freight data is not.
 Similar to my other [post](https://analytic-musings.com/2023/12/31/principles-of-principal-components/), it is possible the alpha for this trade has decayed over the years.

 ## Conclusion